banjo360/bk360/readme.md

 ## Requirements

 * [split360](https://github.com/banjo360/split360) and [coff-linker](https://github.com/banjo360/coff-linker) in the PATH.
-* Visual Studio 2010 installed.
+* Visual Studio 2005 SP1 installed.
-* XBOX 360 SDK installed.
+* XBOX 360 SDK installed (I'm using 7645).
-* Editing `tools/vs2010.bat` to change `PROGRAMFILES` to the correct path.
+* Editing `tools/vs2005.bat` to change `XEDK` to the correct path.
 * WINE installed if building on linux.
 * Editing `Makefile` to remove the call to WINE if building on Windows (untested).

+Optional: you can add [dump-diff](https://github.com/banjo360/dump-diff) to your PATH if you want to print the non-matching differences.

 ## Usage